The Corsair

 The Corsair (1814) is a long tale in verse written by Lord Byron (see 1814 in poetry) and published by John Murray in London.
 It was extremely popular, selling ten thousand copies on its first day of sale, and was influential throughout the following century, inspiring operas, music and ballet.
 The 180-page work was dedicated to Irish poet Thomas Moore.

 Background

-The poetry, divided into cantos (like Dante's Divine Comedy), narrates the story of the corsair or privateer Conrad.
-It says that in his youth he was rejected by society because of his acts and his later war against humanity (excepting women).
-In this 180-page tale, the figure of the Byronic hero emerges, "that man of loneliness and mystery", who perceives himself a "villain", an anti-hero.
+The poem, divided into 3 cantos (like Dante's Divine Comedy), narrates the story of the corsair or privateer Conrad.
+The tale narrates how the youth was rejected by society because of his acts and his war against humanity (excepting women).
+In this 180-page tale, the figure of the Byronic hero emerges, "that man of loneliness and mystery" who perceives himself a "villain", an anti-hero.

-The long poem was adapted for or inspired numerous other works in a variety of genres: the grand opera The Pacha's Bridal (1836), with music by Francis Romer and a libretto by Mark Lemon; the opera Il corsaro (1848) by Giuseppe Verdi; the overture Le Corsaire (1845) by Hector Berlioz; and the ballet Le Corsaire (1856) by Adolphe Adam.
-Edward Elgar composed the song "Deep in My Soul" in 1908 with lines from "The Corsair".

-Many Americans believed that Lord Byron's poem "The Corsair" was based on the life of the privateer/pirate Jean Lafitte.
+Many Americans believed the poem was based on the life of the privateer/pirate Jean Lafitte.